How a contest works

 Ballot counter x2 – Collects the judge’s ballots and tallies the results.
 Can be done with one ballot counter if necessary.

-Test speaker x1 – Evaluation contests require a test speaker to evaluate.
-This speaker should be from another club.
+Test speaker x1 – Evaluation contests require a test speaker for contestants to evaluate.
+This speaker must be from another club.

 Six weeks before the contest, send an email out to local clubs (use NZ club finder to see a list of close clubs, or view the spreadsheet in our club’s Google Drive).
-Offer that our club can provide judges for their contests.
+Clubs will often ‘trade-horses’ so if we offer to provide judges at their contest they will provide them at ours.
+Include this offer in your email.

-Judges should be from other clubs to ensure there is no bias and to encourage inter-club relations.
+Judges must be from other clubs to ensure there is no bias and to encourage inter-club relations.

-There are no requirements to be a judge at the Club contest level, aside from being a paid member of their club.
-Judges should remain anonymous where possible.
+There are no requirements to be a judge at the club contest level, aside from being a paid member of their club.
+Judges should remain anonymous where possible; never point them out.

-An email should be sent to judges a week before the contest as a confirmation of the contest details.
+An email should be sent to judges a week before the contest confirming contest details.

-Chief judge x1 – Briefs the judges, and all helpers.
-Organises the tiebreaker judge.
+Chief judge x1 – Briefs the judges, timers, ballot counters and sergeant-at-arms.
+Selects the tiebreaker judge.

-Voting judge x5 – Observes speakers, fills out judges ballot and has a judges de-brief at the end of the contest to provide feedback to contest winners.
+Voting judge x5 – Observes contestants, fills out judging ballot and provides feedback in the judges de-brief at the end of the contest for the contest winners.

-In a perfect world, you require seven judges (five voting judges, one tie breaker, one head judge), but this isn’t as necessary at the club level as it’s sometimes tricky to find enough judges.
+In a perfect world, you will find seven judges (five voting judges, one tie breaker, one chief judge), however the contest rules do note that if this is impractical (i.e., we can’t find enough judges) this can be bent a little.
+Check-in with the VP Education and President of the club if you are struggling with to get the numbers.
 You can get away with three voting judges, and a chief judge who can also be the tie-breaker judge.

 Preparing contest materials

-There’s quite a bit of material that you need to bring and print out so that the contest runs smoothly.
-If you’re running multiple contests on the same night, ensure you print out enough for both contests.
+Make sure you print out all the materials you need for the contest night well in advance to ensure there are sufficient quantities.
+If you’re running multiple contests on the same night, print out enough for both contests.
 To make things easier, separate out the resources into folders to give to the chief judge and contest chair for each contest.
-Ensure you print a spare copy of each item.
+It pays to print a spare copy of each item.

-Certificates – Participation, 1st, 2nd, 3rd.
-Our club should have some of these already printed, but check this.
-Before the contest, fill out the Participation certificates and give these to the contest chair.
-The 1st, 2nd, 3rd certificates should be given to the head judge.
+Certificates –You will need certificates for Participation, First, Second, Third place.
+Check whether our club has these already printed.
+Before the contest, fill out the participation certificates and give these to the contest chair.
+The First, Second, Third place certificates are given to the head judge.

 Eligibility forms – (provided in the speech contest kit).
-Judges and Contestants need to fill out these.
+Judges and Contestants need to fill these out.
 Judge forms should be given to the head judge and contestant forms should be given to the contest chair.

-Contest rule book – Note this is updated every year.
-Search for the latest version.
+Contest rule book – This is updated every year.
+Always reference the latest version.

 Present for judges & test speaker – Buy a present for each judge, and for the test speaker if you’re running an evaluation contest.